TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-french-en.md

 It is quite important that you follow and understand what is envisioned by Trash's guide:

 - Adding Custom Formats, as explained in [How to import Custom Formats](/Radarr/Radarr-import-custom-formats/){:target="\_blank" rel="noopener noreferrer"}.
-- Setting up a quality Profile to make use of the Custom Formats, as explained in [How to setup Quality Profiles | Basics section](/Radarr/radarr-setup-quality-profiles/#basics){:target="\_blank" rel="noopener noreferrer"}.
+- Setting up a quality Profile to make use of the Custom Formats, as explained in [How to set up Quality Profiles | Basics section](/Radarr/radarr-setup-quality-profiles/#basics){:target="\_blank" rel="noopener noreferrer"}.

 ---